Dipali127/MediCart_RESTful_API/README.md

 # MediCart_RESTful_API

-MediCart_RESTful_API is an ecommerce medicine store backend API designed with a role-based access model.
+MediCart_RESTful_API is an eCommerce medicine store backend API designed with a role-based access model.
 It allows buyers to manage their cart, place orders, and make payments via Razorpay, while sellers can add medicines to the store.
 The API ensures that each role can only perform actions appropriate to them.

 ## Roles and Permissions
 ### Buyer